ivuorinen/starred/README.md

 - [crowdsecurity/crowdsec](https://github.com/crowdsecurity/crowdsec) - CrowdSec - the open-source and participative security solution offering crowdsourced protection against malicious IPs and access to the most advanced real-world CTI.
 - [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
 It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 - [datastack-net/dockerized](https://github.com/datastack-net/dockerized) - Run popular commandline tools within docker
-- [daytonaio/daytona](https://github.com/daytonaio/daytona) - The Open Source Dev Environment Manager.
+- [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a secure, scalable runtime for AI-generated code execution.
 - [deepfence/SecretScanner](https://github.com/deepfence/SecretScanner) - :unlock: :unlock: Find secrets and passwords in container images and file systems :unlock: :unlock:
 - [derailed/k9s](https://github.com/derailed/k9s) - 🐶 Kubernetes CLI To Manage Your Clusters In Style!
 - [dineshba/tf-summarize](https://github.com/dineshba/tf-summarize) - A command-line utility to print the summary of the terraform plan